fankib/pam_http/README.md

 Unlock or Lock your linux system over a HTTP Channel.
 With a smartphone for example.

 # How it looks like
 Type your (locki-)password into your smartphone.
-With the button 'unlock' you authenticate your predefined useracount in the pam-ecosystem.
+With the button 'unlock' you authenticate your predefined user account in the pam-ecosystem.
 This allows you to unlock the greeter or screensaver with your smartphone.
 Or even sudo can be unlocked like this.
 A token is only valid once and expires after 10 seconds.
 This allows you to detect malicious behaviour.